-Hey guys, I hope you’re doing well.
+Hey guys, I hope you're doing well.
 Fall is here and it is time to blow out your sprinkler system.
-We’re here to house in Herrmann, doing a blowout.
-And let me tell you one thing that most companies don’t even know.
-So if you’re doing a blowout yourself, or if you have a different company doing the blow-out, or you please make sure they do this, because we see it time and time again, you get your backflow pros.
+We're here at a house in Herrmann, doing a blowout.
+And let me tell you one thing that most companies don't even know.
+So if you're doing a blowout yourself, or if you have a different company doing the blow-out, or you please make sure they do this, because we see it time and time again, you get your backflow pros.
 And let me flip this around.

 So we're here, we've already blown up the entire sprinkler system, this piece right here is called your backflow preventer valve.
 Now what happens, you get a lot of water trapped right down here.
 So this is the vent the drain in the bottom.
 So just because you blow out the system doesn't mean all the water is blown out of this thing.
 Sometimes water gets trapped down there.
 So we see it time and time again, water gets trapped right here and this plate actually freezes and bulges out.
 So next year is leaking water at will not seal.
 So this is the particular backfill you have, you just need to take a half-inch socket, and just loosen your sockets.
 I do this while I'm blowing it out.
 And most of the time, you're gonna get a little bit of water.
 Once that seal is broken, you get a little bit of water that comes out of the bottom here, which is a really good thing because otherwise that water would just be trapped in there, and it would have nowhere to go.
 And likely it would freeze because think about it.
 This piece is the most expensive piece on your entire sprinkler system more than likely.